HYPERHIDROSIS

 Antidepressants: Some antidepressant medications can reduce hyperhidrosis directly, and some can reduce anxiety that is causing the condition.

 Radiofrequency Therapy: The most recent solutions for hyperhidrosis are ThermiDry by ThermiTight, which are minimally invasive treatments that help to reduce excessive sweating through radiofrequency technology.
-These treatments use an FDA approved device that delivers radiofrequency energy beneath the skin.
+These treatments use a device that delivers radiofrequency energy beneath the skin.
 Radiofrequency energy is typically used for nonsurgical facelifts; however, when used for hyperhidrosis, individuals have experienced incredible results that are long-lasting.
 Our patients have noticed drastic differences with much of the same results as Botox®, but at a lower cost and less frequent appointments.
 Results can last for several years as compared to Botox®, which lasts about 3-4 months.

 Get a Blemish-Free, Glowing Complexion!